 Large Fire

-- · Water spray, fog or regular foam. - If it can be done safely, move undamaged containers away from the area around the fire. - Damaged cylinders should be handled only by specialists.
+- · Water spray, fog or regular foam. - If it can be done safely, move undamaged containers away from the area around the fire. - · Do not get water inside containers. - · Damaged cylinders should be handled only by specialists.

 Fire Involving Tanks